 Audio books are a great alternative to books for kids who suffer from travel sickness and cannot read in the car.
 Check with your local public library to see if they have an online library available.

-In Australia we use the BorrowBox app.
+In Australia we use the BorrowBox app to download free audiobooks.

 Download BorrowBox for free.
 Click for

 This is a great option for books that your kids love to listen to repeatedly!
 Click here to sign up for a free trial before committing to a monthly membership.

 Some of the best games to play in the car are the simplest.
 There are so many fun road trip games that everyone can play.
 These are some of our favourites for school aged kids:

 Although, I find my kids have to be in the right mood otherwise it quickly descends into trouble!
-You can find lots of word ideas at myspellit.com
+You can find lots of word ideas at Homespellingwords.com

 Play the game “Would you Rather X or Y”.
 Ask each person if they would rather one of two things.
 E.g. would you rather fly like a bird or swim like a fish.
 This game is a great conversation starter and can be pretty fun too.